-Systems engineering analyzes an entity, its parameters, its constraints and objectives, through operating conditions such as system bottlenecks and flows.
-It uses engineering tools and math to optimize (find the most efficient setting of) the entire operation.
+Systems engineering analyzes an entity, its parameters, its constraints, and objectives, through operating conditions such as system bottlenecks and flows.
+It uses engineering tools and math to optimize (find the most efficient setting of) the entire operation (Hillier and Lieberman, 1990).

 Quality Engineering looks at a system's operation via its inputs and outputs.
-It tackles its Sporadic Problems, which occur intermittently and randomly, and fixes them by Restoring the Status Quo.
-It also identifies and fixes its Chronic Problems, which are long term and permanent, by Changing the Status Quo.
-It does this by implementing four processes: Quality Assessment, which analyzes current status of the system; Quality Planning, which identifies issues for system improvement; Quality Improvement, which implements the improvements defined, and Quality Control, which assesses the system improvements and its steady-state implementations.
+It tackles its sporadic problems, which occur intermittently and randomly, and fixes them by restoring the status quo.
+It also identifies and fixes its chronic problems, which are long term and permanent, by Changing the Status Quo.
+It does this by implementing four processes: Quality Assessment, which analyzes current status of the system; Quality Planning, which identifies issues for system improvement; Quality Improvement, which implements the improvements defined; and Quality Control, which assesses the system improvements and its steady-state implementations.

 The Six Sigma methodology was first implemented in Motorola in the 1980s.
-Then, it was successfully extended by Hahn and Hoerl in GE, in the 1990s.
-The methodology is composed of five phases: Design, Measure, Analyze, Improve and Control, and is better known by its acronym: DMAIC.
+Subsequently, it was successfully extended by Hahn and Hoerl to GE, in the 1990s.
+The methodology is composed of five phases: Design, Measure, Analyze, Improve and Control, and is better known by its acronym: DMAIC (Juran, 1995).

-When applying this methodology, we must start by defining and/or identifying what is (i) the entity of interest (here, the Cuban government and its opposition), what is (ii) the process to be modified (a Transition to a pluralistic system), and (iii) who is the ultimate customer who will benefit from the improvements obtained (the Cuban Nation).
+When applying this methodology, one must start by defining and/or identifying what is (1) the entity of interest (in this application, the Cuban government and its opposition); (2) what is the process to be modified (a transition to a pluralistic system); and (3) who is the ultimate customer who will benefit from the improvements obtained (the Cuban nation).

-In the rest of this paper we apply the first two phases of the Six Sigma methodology (i.e. Define and Measure), implementing some of the above-mentioned Quality Engineering tools.
-We then overview the remaining Six Sigma phases, summarizing future work.
+In the rest of this paper, the first two phases of the Six Sigma methodology (i.e., Define and Measure) are implemented, using some of the above-mentioned Quality Engineering tools.
+The remaining Six Sigma phases, which comprise future work, are then overviewed.